Banner

 SECTIONS TO BE ADDED FROM July 2026 AND BEYOND

-Forty years after I finished my first year-long round Great Britain journey, we want to do another similar one.
+Forty one years after I started my first year-long round Great Britain journey, we want to do another similar one.
 This time it will be solely within England but cover inland as well as the coast.
 In fact it will cover every county and area on our English Counties page and we will expand on information already there.

 I do accept that I am now older and so going away non-stop for a year might be a bit of a strain.
 I also think Molly's mum and dad might set off in pursuit so they could see their little granddaughter more often than yearly.
 Therefore, this time it will be a week away and a week back in most cases.
 Sometimes it may be a fortnight away and a fortnight back but the definitive plan is not quite in place.
 On my second journey, 1994-95, 50 primary schools followed me through a weekly 12-page newsletter I sent out with "real" photos also falling out of the envelope they received each week.